experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 USB 3.0 is multiplexed as part of USB-C orientation support and is multiplexed between normal and alternate mode.
 With additional hardware the OTG USB 3.0 side can be made to support HDMI/DP in Alt. mode.
 The USB-C connector Alt. mode is managed by HD3SS460.
+The wiring is done very much like the diagram at page 1 of the datasheet.

 ![Connecting USB 3.0 data and Alt.
 Mode](./USB-C-alt-mux.png)